-These days, it often feels like kindness is not particularly being promoted as a personal characteristic to be sought after and cultivated, as least in this country.
-Used to be.
-But lately, maybe not so much.
-Try driving in rush hour for example, you’ll get what I mean.
-Or listen to your child’s sad tales of suffering at the hands of mean girls in class, or bullies on the playground.
+These days, it often feels like kindness is not particularly being promoted as a personal characteristic to be sought after and cultivated, at least in this country.
+Try driving in rush hour, for example, you’ll get what I mean.
+Or read the numerous articles about children being bullied on the playground.
 Its funny, it goes beyond being rude or thoughtless.
 It’s almost like nowadays its often not considered cool to be kind.

 Well, maybe its time to bring kindness back as the ‘way to be.’
 To embrace the concept that being kind is cool.
 I’d love to see a ‘kindness’ movement.
 You know, where being kind is a priority.
 Where we show by example and recruit each other to participate (that’s how movements grow right?).
-Where we teach our children well.
 Because kindness begets kindness.
-It spreads like wild fire.
+It spreads like wildfire.
 And it can be contagious.

 As you might imagine, she does this largely out of the kindness of her heart.

 – Nick H.